Empire Earth III

 Empire Earth III is a real-time strategy video game developed by Mad Doc Software and published by Sierra Entertainment, released on November 6, 2007.
-It is the latest installment of the Empire Earth series.
+It is the last installment of the Empire Earth series.

 Empire Earth III contains five epochs, fewer than other games in the series but covering roughly the same time period.
 The game features three factions: Middle Eastern, Western, and Far Eastern.
 Each faction comprises unique buildings, units, and technologies.

 The game received widespread negative reviews.

 Gameplay

 Similar to its predecessors, Empire Earth III is a real-time strategy game.
 It introduces several new units and weapons, as well as a new free-form campaign structure that is similar in style to other real-time strategy games, such as the Total War series.
 However, unlike Total War, the player advances through the entire course of history rather than staying in a specific time period.

 There are three customizable civilizations to choose from which are Western, Middle-Eastern, and Far Eastern.
 Each civilization can be customized by the player to their choosing.
 Furthermore, each civilization features subfactions based on historical nations (e.g. the Far Eastern civilization contains China and Japan).
 Another new feature in Empire Earth III is certain nuclear weapons such as a nuclear cannon.
 In Empire Earth III, each region focuses on different styles of game play; for example, the Middle East has mobile buildings, the West has a few powerful units, and the Far East has masses of weak, swarming units combined with powerful mutants in the future.

 The game's World Domination mode allows players to battle across a virtual earth which is split into many sections/provinces.
 While playing this mode, quests give the player optional tasks to accomplish while conquering the globe.
 The game contains five unique sections, loosely based on historical eras, Ancient, Medieval, Colonial, Modern, and Future.